 Newgen has also recently incorporated two subsidiaries to provide additional services to automobile dealerships and manufacturers.
 The first, Newgen Management Services, Inc., provides outsourced management for dealership service departments, under the Ultimate Service brand.
 Many dealerships view the operation of the service department as a difficult process, and want a third party to assist them in managing their fixed operation.
 Newgen Management Services provides trained personnel to dealerships to direct the operations of the dealership parts and service operation.
 These employees implement a number of processes and procedures at the dealership, including the utilization of the RESULTS Program and Reservations Service.
-Newgen Management Services recently received an endorsement from the Dealer Development division of Ford Motor Company, whereby Newgen Management will provide Ultimate Service to up to twenty dealerships.
+Newgen is not certain of the viability of this subsidiary and intends to determine the future direction of Newgen Management Services, Inc. over the coming months.